bdelacretaz/docker-sling-cluster/README.md

     fig build
     fig up

+See comments in fig.yml for any special setup that might be required.

-Environment variables that have no value in the fig.yml file must be set before running fig, like
+In particular, environment variables that have no value in the fig.yml file must be set before running fig, like

     export HOST_IP=$(boot2docker ip  2>&1 | grep IP  | sed 's/.*: *//') ; echo "[$HOST_IP]"